martidi/opencv_dsm/README.md

 Here https://trac.osgeo.org/ossim/wiki/ACompletePhotogrammetricOSSIMtoolForAutomaticDSMenerationUsingMultiViewOpticalAndSARimages
-you can find all my weekly reports.
+you can find all my 2016 GSoC reports, describing the project and the work carried out weekly.

 For any doubts or issues please email me: martina.dirita@uniroma1.it